sanghoiscoding/SanghoKim.github.io/_pages/about.md

 Previously, I interned at [Code Lab](https://codelab.snu.ac.kr/) @ Seoul National University Graduate School of Data Science, advised by [Prof. Hyojin Sung](https://codelab.snu.ac.kr/people) during my freshman year.

-I'm the founder of SKKAI(SungKyunKwan AI), the unversity's frist Student AI Association bridging interdisciplinary majors, covering Low-level to High-level AI.
-Before that, I participated in the Natural Language Processing, and Computer Vision sessions.
+I'm the founder of SKKAI(SungKyunKwan AI), the unversity's frist Student AI Association bridging interdisciplinary majors, covering low-level to high-level AI.
+Before that, I participated as a team lead in the Natural Language Processing session, and the Computer Vision session.

 I'm also an ex-Staff Sergeant from R.O.K.
 Air Force Operations Command Systems branch(Comms), where I worked closely with the United States 7th Air Force, at Osan Air Base.
 My proposals there were highly recognized by the R.O.K.
-Chief of Command and Palantir technologies.
+Air Force Chief of Staff and Palantir technologies.